nvtkaszpir/3d-print/prusa-connect-proxy/README.md

 Ensure to stop old container in other directory prior starting a new one.
 Actually docker probably will scream that ports are already used, anyway.

+# Other notes

+If it works then you may want to tweak configs to disable proxy cahce or logs, but then I assume you already know what to do with the configs :)